CraigChamberlain/SolarLunarDate/docs/index.md

     - q: 'About Calendars, the Sun and the Moon:'
       a: |
         The most widely used Calendar system in the world, the Gregorian calendar, is a solar calendar.
 This means that for most people the sun's relationship with the earth dictates time as they measure and record it.
-For example the period of the earth's orbit around the sun dictates the 'solar year' more commonly the 'year' and the complete rotation of the earth the 'solar day' or simply 'day'.
+For example, the period of the earth's orbit around the sun dictates the 'solar year' more commonly the 'year' and the complete rotation of the earth the 'solar day' or simply 'day'.

         However, there are many other calendars and systems of measuring the passage of time.
 An astronomer may be more concerned with the rotation of the earth in relation to the stars than the sun, which the earth orbits, and divide their time into ['sidereal days'](https://en.wikipedia.org/wiki/Solar_time).